Hunting for Maxwell's Demon in the Wild

 The bias and precision of the heat estimator~\eqref{eq:heatestimator} determine its practical utility.
-The bias can be computed by expanding \eqref{eq:heatestimator} in powers of $\Delta t$, and comparing to the true heat (App.~\ref{SI:bias}).
-The estimator is unbiased as $\Delta t\to0$, with a first-order correction $-\beta\dot{Q}_X \,\Delta t /(2\tau_\mathrm{r})$ proportional to the true heat flow.
-The relative bias of the heat estimator is thus $-\Delta t/(2\tau_r)$, so accurate estimation requires $\Delta t \ll \tau_r$.
+The bias can be computed by expanding \eqref{eq:heatestimator} in powers of $\Delta t$ and comparing to the true heat (SI~\ref{SI:bias}).
+The estimator is unbiased as $\Delta t\to0$, with a first-order correction $-\beta\dot{Q}_X \,\Delta t /(2\tauR)$ proportional to the true heat flow.
+The relative bias is thus $-\Delta t/(2\tauR)$; accurate estimation requires $\Delta t \ll \tauR$.